CalvinSlusarski/SecretServer-nodejs/README.md

  - **SearchFolders** - gets list of all folders with keyword in names
  - **SearchSecrets** - gets list of all secrets summaries (shortened secret profiles) with keyword in names
  - **SearchSecretsByExposedFieldValue** - searches for Secrets that match a field name / search term but only on Secret Fields marked Exposed for Display on the Secret Template
- - **SearchSecretsByExposedValues** - Searches for Secrets across fields with a search term but only on Secret Fields marked Exposed for Display on the Secret Template.
+ - **SearchSecretsByExposedValues** - Searches for Secrets across fields with a search term but only on Secret Fields marked Exposed for Display on the Secret Template
  - **SearchSecretsByFieldValue** - Searches for Secrets that match a field name / search term
- - **SearchSecretsByFolder** - Web method that searches for Secrets within a folder.
+ - **SearchSecretsByFolder** - Web method that searches for Secrets within a folder
+ - **GetSecretsByExposedFieldValue** - Searches for Secrets that match a field name / search term but only on Secret Fields marked Exposed for Display on the Secret Template
+ - **GetSecretsByFieldValue** - Searches for Secrets that match a field name / search term.
+This will return all Secrets that contain a field with the specified name and have a value in that field that contains the search term

 ## Bonus methods
 *sweet extension to official TSS WebAPI*